If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 There are some obvious things you can do to keep your car safe — not keeping the keys in the car is one of them.
 But if your vehicle does get stolen anyway, having a GPS device can make recovery a lot easier.
-Most GPS devices are very compact; roughly the size of a pack of gum.
+The best car tracking devices are very compact; roughly the size of a pack of gum.
 That makes them easy to hide in the car without worrying about a thief finding it and removing it.
 Whether your car is new or old, these car tracking devices make it easier for the police to recover your stolen vehicle.

-The compact size of GPS devices makes them easy to use in places other than a car.
-We’ve rounded up a couple GPS devices that can be used for a variety of purposes, including protecting young children, vehicles, or any valuable equipment.
+The compact size of the best GPS tracking devices makes them easy to use in places other than a car.
+We’ve rounded up a couple micro GPS devices that can be used for a variety of purposes, including protecting young children, vehicles, heavy equipment, or any valuable tools.
 Plus, if you’re looking to protect your two-wheeler, this list includes a disc lock for bikes, scooters, and motorcycles as well.

 1. Trak-4 GPS Tracker for Tracking Assets, Equipment and Vehicles

-GPS systems generally depend on subscription plans, and Trak-4 makes it easy to determine which plan is best for you with a number of affordable options that feature tracking and assistance.
-As for the device itself, the battery can last up to 12-18 months depending on how many alerts you set it to, and the unit has screw holes and a weatherproof casing for attaching it outside.
+GPS systems generally depend on plans, and Trak-4 makes it easy to determine which plan is best for you with a number of options that feature tracking and assistance.
+As for the device itself, the battery can last up to 12-18 months depending on how many alerts you set.
+The unit has screw holes and a weatherproof casing for attaching it outside.

-Pros: Variety of subscription plans from as low as $6/month.
-If GPS signal is blocked, the device triangulates based on cell towers.
+Pros: If GPS signal is blocked, the device triangulates based on cell towers.
 Rechargeable battery.

 Cons: No light indicator to tell if the device is charged, battery life not as long if alerts are set to every 15 minutes.